 To install the BS1-IC, an installed BASIC Stamp or Javelin Stamp module must be removed.
-Carefully align the pins of the BS1-IC module with the SIP socket such that the BS1-IC components are oriented toward the solderless breadboard as shown in the illustration at right.
-The BS1-IC can be programmed through a standard serial port when using the BS1 Serial Adapter (#27111, available separately).
+Carefully align the pins of the BS1-IC module with the SIP socket such that the BS1-IC components are oriented toward the solderless breadboard, as shown in the illustration below.

+The BS1-IC can be programmed via the USB port or through a standard serial port when using the BS1 Serial Adapter (#27111, available separately) or the original parallel port programming cable (requires DOS editor that is no longer supported).